ravimangal/cascade-robustness-impl/README.md

 ```

 # Experimental Data
 All data generated for the experiments in the experimental_data.zip file in the Experiments folder.
 This includes the train and test datasets, trained models, queries issued to Marabou, and the output logs.
-The output logs contain the final statistics that are reported in the paper.
+The output logs verify_mnist_small_bin.out and verify_safescad_base_bin.out contain the final statistics that are reported in the paper.

 # Dependencies
 - Gloro code from https://github.com/klasleino/gloro (commit 5ebfe0f3850bca20e4ee4414fa2ee8a4af303023)